|

 Leeks

-I always plant leeks with my carrots in my vegetable garden.
+I always plant leek companion plants with my carrots in my vegetable garden.
 It’s my go-to carrot bed design every year.

 Leeks make a perfect companion relationship with carrots.
 Carrots will help deter leek moths from your leek crop, and leeks, in turn, protect your carrot crops from carrot flies.